IoeCmcomc/MCDatapacker/README.md

 <img src="https://raw.githubusercontent.com/IoeCmcomc/MCDatapacker/master/screenshots/Raw%20JSON%20text%20editor.png" width="30%"></img>

 ## Download
-The program currently supports 1.15 - 1.20 data packs, and it run on Windows (tested on Windows 7 and Windows 11) and Linux (tested on Ubuntu 20.04.5).
+The program currently supports 1.15 - 1.20.2 data packs, and it run on Windows (tested on Windows 7 and Windows 11) and Linux (tested on Ubuntu 20.04.5).

-Warning: This is currently an under-development program, and may contain errors.
+Warning: This program may contains errors.
 Use it with your own risk.

 Download link: https://github.com/IoeCmcomc/MCDatapacker/releases/latest

 ### Windows
 Download the zip file, extract it to a folder and run the *MCDatapacker.exe* file.

+Sometimes, when you run the executable, a SmartScreen warning saying that "Windows protected your PC" may appear.
+In this case, click the "More info" link and then "Run anyway" to proceed.

 ### Linux
 Download the .AppImage file, make it executable and run it.

-## Issues
+## Contributing
-To report issues, please go to [Issues](https://github.com/IoeCmcomc/MCDatapacker/issues) page.
+To report issues and suggest features or enhancements, please go to [Issues](https://github.com/IoeCmcomc/MCDatapacker/issues) page.
 For questions and suggestions, the [Discussion](https://github.com/IoeCmcomc/MCDatapacker/discussions) page is the right place.
+If you prefer to ask anonymously, you can fill in [this form](https://forms.gle/RbWePVvVNtYLhpvx8) instead.

 If you don't have a Github account, you can also reply on [this Planet Minecraft page](https://www.planetminecraft.com/mod/program-mcdatapacker-a-datapack-editor/).

+## To-do
+- [ ] Fully implement side editors (predicate, loot table and item modifier editors);
+- [ ] Add interactive formatting and custom font support to raw JSON text editors;
+- [ ] Add semantic error checking for function files;
+- [ ] Add integration with [Command-Debug-DevKit](https://github.com/Jaffe2718/Command-Debug-DevKit) mod.

 ## Disclaimer
 Minecraft is a trademark of Mojang Synergies AB.